-The site itself is supposedly shrouded in mystery as to it’s origins and purpose.
-It has multiple claims to it’s origins, all of which appear to be pre-Columbian in nature.
-Few even acknowledge the possibly that prehistoric Native peoples lived in the area before White settlers came.
-All of them ignore the documented history of the site, or the damage done to it by it’s prior inhabitants.
+The site itself is supposedly shrouded in mystery as to its origins and purpose.
+It has multiple claims to its origins, all of which appear to be pre-Columbian in nature.
+Few even acknowledge the possibility that prehistoric Native peoples lived in the area before White settlers came.
+All of them ignore the documented history of the site or the damage done to it by its prior inhabitants.
 So what is this mysterious hill all about?

 The Known History of Mystery Hill.

 We know the area was owned back in 1837 by Jonathan Pattee, and that he built most of the structures originally on the property (Gilbert 1907).
 We know at that time the area had a good number of natural boulders and rock outcroppings, and that there were several natural caves that Pattee used as storage (Gilbert 1907).
 We know this based on evidence including drill marks on the stone used to build the structures that match 19830’s quarrying practice (Starbuck 2006).